davedelong/time/Documentation/2-Usage/4-Adjusting.md

 Safe adjustments are *relative* adjustments.
 This means they typically involve starting with a known value, and then applying a relative difference.
 The example above is one such adjustment.

 These adjustments are "safe", because there is no reasonable way in which they will fail.
-For example, if I have a value representing a "day", then it will always be possible to find the preceeding or succeeding day.
+For example, if I have a value representing a "day", then it will always be possible to find the preceding or succeeding day.

 `Value` includes methods for performing safe adjustments (the `.adding(...)` and `.subtracting(...)` methods).
 As a convenience, it also includes overrides of the `+` and `-` operator for a more expressive syntax: